AndrewYRevell/implantRenders/index.md

 |334                                         | 337                                        |

 - Notes:
+	- 13: Bilateral ECoG sampling, but only 4 channels on left side (inferior temporal lobe).
+Grid overlaid on right temporal lobe is correct.
+Cortical surface of right temporal lobe is correct (or absence thereof is correct).
 	- 186: Surface reconstruction of pre-implant image failed in Freesurfer.
 Used the alternative clinical T1 imaging.
 Linear registration of coordinates failed with alternative imaging.
 Therefore registered coordinates to the surface file are innacurate.
 	- 194: Channel coordinates and surface reconstruction are correct.
 	- 476: Channel coordinates and surface reconstruction are correct.